COVID-19 vaccines and testing at VA Portland

 VA Portland and associated CBOCs are Pfizer vaccine sites.
 Veterans can receive the Pfizer booster regardless of which COVID 19 vaccine they originally received.
 Veterans may receive the appropriate vaccine dose during any Primary Care appointment, or in designated vaccination clinics.
 Vaccination capacity is limited.
 Veterans may also seek vaccination from community providers.

-If you originally received Pfizer or Moderna – you may receive booster at least 5 months after 2nd dose.
-Individuals over 50 may receive a second booster at least 4 months after their first booster dose.
+If you originally received Pfizer or Moderna – you may receive the bivalent booster at least 2 months after 2nd dose or your last booster dose.

-If you originally received Johnson & Johnson (Janssen) – may receive booster at least 2 months after initial dose.
-Individuals over 50 may receive a second booster at least 4 months after their first booster dose.
+If you originally received Johnson & Johnson (Janssen) – may receive booster of the bivalent Pfizer or Moderna vaccine at least 2 months after initial dose.